CatMMachado/rest-apis/Tutorial/Rest/ControllerBasedApi/guidelinesInController.md

 #### Deprecation notes

 Explain that by using the attribute `Obsolete`, the endpoint is marked as `deprecated`.
-The information on alternative endpoit to use needs tto be added as a commment, or in the summary field.
+The information on alternative endpoit to use needs to be added as a commment, or in the summary field.

 #### Service plans and quotas